 The traditional benchmark for large transactions.
 About 60 minutes.
 Considered practically irreversible.

-Six confirmations became the standard because Satoshi's original analysis showed that an attacker with less than 50% of the network's hash power has a negligible chance of reversing a transaction after six blocks.
-For everyday purchases, one to three confirmations are usually fine.
+Six confirmations became the standard because Satoshi's original analysis showed that an attacker with less than 50% of the network's hash power has almost no chance of reversing a transaction after six blocks.
+For everyday purchases, though, one to three confirmations are usually plenty, so you rarely need to wait the full hour.

-Because Bitcoin's blockchain is public, anyone can inspect any block or transaction using a block explorer.
-These are websites that read and display blockchain data in a human-friendly format.
+Because Bitcoin's blockchain is public, you can look up any block or transaction yourself using a block explorer (a website that reads the raw blockchain and shows it back in plain, human-friendly form).
+No account, no permission needed.

 With a block explorer, you can:

 Popular block explorers include mempool.space (open-source and privacy-respecting), blockstream.info, and blockchain.com/explorer.
-If you run your own Bitcoin node, you can query the blockchain directly without relying on a third-party explorer.
+Any of them is a fine place to watch your own transaction move along.
+And if you run your own Bitcoin node, you can ask the blockchain directly and skip the third-party site entirely.

 For live network data - including the current block height and hashrate - see our Bitcoin stats page.